-The procedure for dealing with allegations need to be applied with common sense and judgment.
-Many cases may either not meet the criteria set out or may do so without warranting consideration or either a police investigation or enquiries by the Local Authority Designated Officer (LADO).
-In these cases, local arrangements should be followed to resolve cases without delay.
-In most cases the Headteacher should contact the LADO if there is an allegation within one working day.
-The Local Authority Designated Officer is Nicola Laird on 0117 903 7795 email Nicola.laird@bristol.gov.uk
+- 5.1 The procedure for dealing with allegations needs to be applied with common sense and judgement.
+Many cases may either not meet the criteria set out or may do so without warranting consideration for either a police investigation nor enquiries by the Local Authority Designated Officer (LADO).
+In these cases, local arrangements should be followed to resolve cases without delay. - 5.2 Under the changes to KCSIE 2022, a determination needs to be made as to whether the allegation meets the harm threshold or does not meet the harm threshold.
+Staff do not need to be able to determine in each case whether their concern is a low level concern, or if it is not serious enough to consider a referral to the LADO, or whether it meets the harm threshold.
+Once staff share what they believe to be a low